Návštěvníci (TV series): Reception

 The series has been released in several other European countries, including Hungary, Yugoslavia, Poland, Romania, Bulgaria, and Spain.

+Swiss Wochenzeitung calls children's programmes from the 80s highly underrated.
+Johannes Binotto compares The Visitors favourably to American productions:

+"When it comes to the comic potential of time-travel paradoxes, Czech television was actually even quicker off the mark than Back to the Future, which hit cinemas a year later.
+It is truly astonishing to compare how the same idea was developed on Eastern Bloc television and in Western cinema.
+It seems, in fact, as though Czech television had already parodied what US cinema was only just about to bring to the big screen.
+Whereas, for example, the time machine in Back to the Future is built into an extravagant DeLorean, in the Czech series it is disguised as a Russian Lada estate car."

+"Ota Hofman (screenplay) and Jindřich Polák (director and screenplay) have collaborated on a whole series of Czech television series, including what is arguably the most famous one, featuring Pan Tau, who works his magic with his bowler hat.
+In contrast to the silent, lovable Pan Tau with his harmless breaches of adult conventions, however, the tone in Navstevnici is somewhat more biting.
+For beneath the guise of a time-travel comedy, it is, of course, above all a satire on bureaucracy and the civil service, which is here ridiculed in the form of the narrow-minded bureaucrat and apparatchik Filip."

 Miscellaneous

 The soundtrack of the series was released in 1984 on LP Supraphon 1113 3473H, which also included the soundtrack of Létající Čestmír (1984), also composed by Karel Svoboda, a series with the German title Der fliegende Ferdinand (The Flying Ferdinand).
 The soundtrack was re-issued on CD by Czechoslovak Universal in 2004.

 Gadgets and costumes were designed by Theodor Pištěk, later Oscar winner.

 The widow of a real professor named Filip sued the creators of the series for alleged profanation of her husband's name.
 She won, and the main character had to be renamed Professor Richard.
 This hurt the quality of the sound in the Czech version in the whole series.
 In the German versions the name was changed to "Philip" to avoid changing the dubbing.